okeeffed/hygen-starter-templates/README.md

 ### Installation instructions are bare

 The install instructions are incredibly minimal at the moment.
 Feel free to contribute a PR to update them with more info.

+### There is nothing in the Scala Folder?

+This will be updated later if I have more inteviews requiring Scala.